zubeetech/Churn_Predictor/README.md

 # Churn_Predictor
-An app designed using streamlit to predict customer churn
+An app designed using streamlit to predict if a customer will churn or not.